lizardsystem/lizard-fewsjdbc/README.rst

 ==========================================

 This app is used to view fews-jdbc data sources.
 The interface looks the same as fews-unblobbed.
-Multiple fews-jdbc sources can be configurated.
+Multiple fews-jdbc sources can be configured.

 Prerequisities